-Practicing a common approach by assuming your consumers will come from the same segments or demographics is no longer viable to sustain a new business in this era.
+Practicing a common approach by assuming your consumers will come from the same segments or demographic details is no longer viable to sustain a new business in this era.

 Based on the Small Business Encyclopedia, focusing on too many niches will only fail.

 This is because today’s marketplace has changed.
 In pursuing potential customers, business owners must factor in age, lifestyle, gender, and technological sophistication.

 Identifying your target audience offers a clear focus on whom your business will cater to and why those customers need your products and services.
 Understanding these details will keep your target audience at a feasible level.